5 Foods That Naturally Improve Your Balance

 Lead researcher Jane E. Cavanaugh, Ph.D, presented results of a brand new study this past summer at the National Meeting of the American Chemical Society.
 What new discovery prompted the researcher to use these unusual words?

-A new study revealing that…
+A study revealing that…

 Resveratrol Helps Improve Motor Coordination and Balance